ngardiner/ngardiner.github.io/ha.md

   <br /><i>The Xiaomi Temperature and Humidity Sensor</i>
 </center>

-<p>The remaining two Temperature and Humidity sensors are wall-mounted indoors, at either side of the house.
+The remaining two Temperature and Humidity sensors are wall-mounted indoors, at either side of the house.
 These are used to monitor the indoor temperature to determine when to activate Air Conditioning or Heating, and can also aid in understanding whether to activate lights or to sound warnings.

+#### Humam Body Sensor

+The Xiaomi Human Body Sensor provides a PIR sensor

+#### Door and Window Sensor

+Xiaomi Door and Window Sensors can be placed at the edge of window, door and drawer openings to measure

 ### Whole-house Audio

 In order to provide whole-house audio, I picked up 6 NEXX WT3050 devices (for $173) which provide 2 x 100Mbps ethernet ports, 1 USB port and 54Mbps WiFi.
 The NEXX devices are able to run OpenWRT, which provides great flexibility in configuring audio platforms.

 The OpenWrt distribution used is an unmodified OpenWrt Chaos Calmer installation, with <a href="openwrt-wha.html">a number of packages</a> installed.
-The NEXX is a MediaTek-based SOC, 8MB of Flash and 64MB of RAM.
+The NEXX is a MediaTek-based SOC, with 8MB of Flash and 64MB of RAM.

 <center>
   <img src="images/IMG_20170409_175646.jpg" />